evision/getdataProject/CodeBook.md

 This part involves renaming the 67th and 68th variables of our Xsub data frame to *ActivityCode* and *ActivityName*, respectively.

 #### Create a second, independent data set containing the mean of each variable for each activity and each subject.
 Our Xsub data set does not yet have information on the subject, so we'll prepare this first.
 We obtain the subject information from the *subject_test.txt* and *subject_train.txt* files and combine them with `rbind()`.
-Note what we should be carefull to use the same order of row binding we did combining the X and the Y data to prevent inconsistency.
+Note what we should be careful to use the same order of row binding we did when combining the X and the Y data to prevent inconsistency.

 We now add the subjects data to our Xsub data as a new column named *Subject*.
+Xsub now has 69 variables.

 Now that we have all the data we need, we use the `aggregate()` function to split the data into groups containing unique Subject and Activity values, and compute for the mean of each variable for each group.
 We save this data to the **tidy** data frame.

+The tidy data frame now has 35 observations and 69 variables.

 ### Citation Request:
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.